ihassin/cucumber-js-examples/README.md

 We're using `zombie.browser.assert` to check if the thing we care about is on the page.
 If this is not found zombie will throw an error, which cucumber will catch and fail the test.

+An extra bit of sugar is that we don't have to use regular expressions to match step definitions, you can use simple strings with placeholder variables, which makes the code a bit more readable.

+The step definitions are created using `this.Given`, `this.When` and `this.Then`.
+You can use the other gherkin keywords in your features, for example `And` and `But`, but there are no explicit methods for thos keywords.
+In fact `Given`, `When` or `Then` are freely intechangeable in your step definitions and features, it is just a convention to use the one that makes sense.
+For example you could change *"Given I am on the cucumber.js GitHub repository"* to *"But I am on the cucumber.js GitHub repository"* and it will still work as expected, it just doesn't read very well ;)